-“Jonny and the Baptists” tackles grief and loss through British humor | News Channel 3-12
+“Jonny and the Baptists” Tackles Grief and Loss Through British Humor | News Channel 3-12

-SANTA BARBARA, Calif.—The play “Jonny and the Baptists” is about two friends trying to overcome trauma.
+SANTA BARBARA, Calif.
+(KEYT) —The play “Jonny and the Baptists” is about two friends trying to overcome trauma.

 It showcases Paddy Gervers and his friendship with Jonny Donahoe, a creative partner he’s known since childhood.